Mount Vernon, New York: Education

-Mount Vernon City School District consist of 11 elementary schools, two middle schools, two high schools and one alternative high school.
+Mount Vernon City School District includes 11 elementary schools, two middle schools, two high schools and one alternative high school.

 Westchester Community College has an extension site education facility, downtown.

 In 2011, The Journal News featured an article titled "Region's Aging Schools Crumble as Finances Falter", by Cathey O'Donnell and Gary Stern.
 The article discussed several old school buildings within the region that were in disrepair, how much it would cost to fix them, and which if any might need to be demolished.
 The Mount Vernon school district was included in the article, which stated: